Leo Carrillo: Career

 Leo Carrillo could play sympathetic and villainous roles with equal skill.
-In 1951 he took the starring role in the feature film Pancho Villa Returns, which was filmed in both English-dialogue and Spanish-dialogue versions.
-However, he is best remembered as Pancho, good-natured sidekick of The Cisco Kid, opposite Duncan Renaldo as Cisco.
+In 1951, he took the starring role in the feature film Pancho Villa Returns, which was filmed in both English- and Spanish-dialogue versions.
+However, he is best remembered as Pancho, good-natured sidekick of the Cisco Kid, opposite Duncan Renaldo as Cisco.
 Renaldo and Carrillo were teamed for a series of feature films in 1949, and then for a syndicated television series that ran from 1950 until 1956.
 The Cisco Kid was notable as the first TV series filmed in color.
 After The Cisco Kid ended production, Carrillo appeared in the episode "Rescue at Sea" of the syndicated military drama Men of Annapolis.

 Civic contributions

 Carrillo was a preservationist and conservationist of long standing.
-When a film crew did location filming in Hilo, Hawaii in 1933, the city named one of its stately banyan trees in Carrillo's honor; the "Leo Carrillo tree" still stands there today.
+When a film crew did location filming in Hilo, Hawaii, in 1933, the city named one of its stately banyan trees in Carrillo's honor; the "Leo Carrillo tree" still stands there today.

 Carrillo served on the California Beach and Parks commission for 18 years and played a key role in the state's acquisition of Hearst Castle at San Simeon, Los Angeles Arboretum, and Anza-Borrego Desert State Park.
 He eventually was made a goodwill ambassador by the California governor at the time.

 As a result of his service to California, west of Malibu, California on CA-1 Pacific Coast Highway, a 1.5-mile beach is named Leo Carrillo State Park in his honor.
-The City of Westminster, California named an elementary school for him.
+The City of Westminster, California, named an elementary school for him.
 Leo Carrillo Ranch Historic Park, originally Rancho de los Kiotes, in Carlsbad, California, is a registered California Historical Site.
 Rancho Carrillo Trail, also in Carlsbad, is named for Leo Carrillo.